Choquet integral

 A Choquet integral is a subadditive or superadditive integral created by the French mathematician Gustave Choquet in 1953.
 It was initially used in statistical mechanics and potential theory, but found its way into decision theory in the 1980s, where it is used as a way of measuring the expected utility of an uncertain event.
 It is applied specifically to membership functions and capacities.
 In imprecise probability theory, the Choquet integral is also used to calculate the lower expectation induced by a 2-monotone lower probability, or the upper expectation induced by a 2-alternating upper probability.

 Using the Choquet integral to denote the expected utility of belief functions measured with capacities is a way to reconcile the Ellsberg paradox and the Allais paradox.

+Multiobjective optimization problems seek Pareto optimal solutions, but the Pareto set of such solutions can be extremely large, especially with multiple objectives.
+To manage this, optimization often focuses on a specific function, such as a weighted sum, which typically results in solutions forming a convex envelope of the feasible set.
+However, to capture non-convex solutions, alternative aggregation operators like the Choquet integral can be used.